kiba/Writings/atg/chp7_realization.md

 They're sending somebody out to talk to the criminal.

 Damn it.
 Every time he got closer and closer to the truth, it played right into the impersonator's hand.
-Now the fake diplomat was getting what he wanted, an audience with a state official.
+Now the fake diplomat was getting what he wanted, an audience with the department of state.

 ***
 **Gerry Parkinson**